How do I refer a patient to a CBAC Facility?

-- Aranui – Nga Hau e Wha marae
+- Aranui – the Whanau Ora CBAC at Nga Hau e Wha marae

 A mobile unit can be deployed to test people who can’t make it into their general practice or a CBAC.

-This unit also supported asymptomatic sentinel testing that was requested by the Ministry of Health or by Community & Public Health, e.g., at a rest home to test staff.
-They have tested CDHB staff, rest home staff, FENZ, Police and Corrections staff.
-They have operated a pop-up testing centre at Pak ‘n Save on Moorhouse Ave.
+The testing facilities have also supported asymptomatic sentinel testing that was requested by the Ministry of Health or by Community & Public Health, e.g., at rest homes, FENZ/Police and Corrections and others.
+They operated a pop-up testing centre at Pak ‘n Save on Moorhouse Ave.
 They have been to marae and rugby fields.
-(Asymptomatic testing has currently ended.)

 I have a friend who isn't enrolled in a general practice, can they be tested?

 Anyone can be tested for COVID-19 at a testing general practice or CBAC.
-They can ring Healthline and get an appointment, or they can visit the Whanau Ora CBAC at Nga Hau e Wha in Aranui and walk in to be tested there during opening hours.
+They can also visit the Whanau Ora CBAC at Nga Hau e Wha in Aranui or 174 Orchard Road by the airport and walk in to be tested there during opening hours.